tetherless-world/ontology-engineering/oe2020/patient-guideline-recommender/demo.md

 }
 ```

-After matching `?userConstraint` values, we then run the following query in snap-SPARQL with the reasoner:
+After matching `?userConstraint` values, we need to test each guideline whether it applies to the user.

-(substitute in `?userConstraint` from above)
+In snap-SPARQL+reasoner, substituting in `?userConstraint` from above:
 ```sparql
 SELECT ?match WHERE {
 	# Check if user matches guideline constraint